-The intent of the Associate of Science in Medical Assisting program is to provide an enriched learning opportunity that will prepare the student for entry-level employment in the health care industry.
-Students in the Associate of Science in Medical Assisting program will graduate with a professional knowledge, skills, and practical experience in Medical Assisting acquired during their studies at Platt College.
-Employment opportunities open to the graduates of the Associate of Science in Medical Assisting program include: Medical Assistant, Medical Administrative Assistant, Podiatric Medical Assistant, and Ophthalmic Medical Assistant.
+The intent of the Medical Assisting programs is to provide an enriched learning opportunity that will prepare the student for entry-level employment in the health care industry.
+Students in the Medical Assisting programs will graduate with a professional knowledge, skills, and practical experience in Medical Assisting acquired during their studies at Platt College.
+Employment opportunities open to the graduates of the Medical Assisting programs include: Medical Assistant, Medical Administrative Assistant, Podiatric Medical Assistant, and Ophthalmic Medical Assistant.
 Industries that will be interested in these graduates include, but are not limited to, ambulatory settings such as medical offices, clinics and hospitals, nursing homes, medical supply companies, home health agencies, insurance companies, pharmaceutical companies.

-Medical assistants held about 591,300 jobs in 2014.
+Medical assistants held about 634,400 jobs in 2016.
 Most of these assistants work in physicians' offices, hospitals, outpatient clinics, and other healthcare facilities.